The Non-Dischargeable Debts • How to Discharge Some of Them

 The normal reason for a creditor to contest a bankruptcy is because the debtor is attempting to discharge one of the non-dischargeable debts from Section 11 United States Code 523 of the Bankruptcy Code.
 However, seven major debts cover the majority of these problems.
 Additionally, almost every non-dischargeable debt is discharged or managed—under the right circumstances.
 In fact, most times you only to properly plan and file the bankruptcy.

-Child Support and Alimony are non-dischargeable debts but payable debts
+Child Support and Alimony are Non-Dischargeable Debts but Payable Debts

-The Brunner test
+The Brunner Test

 - Whether it creates a hardship to your family if you repay.
-You normally need to file for the Ford income based repayment loan program prior to filing to be considered for a hardship discharge.
+You normally need to file for the Ford income-based repayment loan program prior to filing to be considered for a hardship discharge.
 Being denied is a basis for an undue hardship discharge.

 An Example of a Hardship Discharge

 In one case an attorney owed child support to two women.
 First, student loans take 50% of his income.
 Next, the two mothers take another 40%.
 So, there is literally nothing left if child support is paid.
 As a result, the attorney files bankruptcy and an adversary to discharge the student loans with the argument: he either supports the children or pays the student loans.
 It is worth noting that both the bankruptcy judge and the US attorney were females who were filing divorce cases and seeking child support.
 This resulted in the Judge discharging 120,000 of the 150,000 in debt.
 Then, the remaining 30,000 was placed into an IBR (Income Based Repayment.)

 An Example of Managing Student Loan Debt in Chapter 13